Danity Kane: 2013–2014: Reunion, DK3, and second disbandment

-2018–2020: Second reunion
+2018–2020: Second reunion and hiatus

 In August 2018, Bex, O'Day and Richard announced The Universe Is Undefeated Tour, with O'Day and Richard stating that they had made amends.
 The set list for the tour would be split into three parts.
 The first part to focus on promoting the sophomore material from Bex and O'Day's duo, Dumblonde, followed by a second part showcasing Richard's solo efforts, while the finale part would include songs by the group.
 In January 2019 during their tour stop in Houston and a few weeks later on Instagram, O'Day announced that Danity Kane would work on new music.

 After touring for close to a year performing Danity Kane's, Dumblonde's and Richard's solo music, the trio released a new song under the Danity Kane moniker called "Neon Lights" on June 24, 2019.
-To promote the new single, Danity Kane had a two day interactive event, entitled "Choose Your Own Adventure", where fans decided which songs they performed for the first half of the show.
+To promote the new single, Danity Kane had a two-day interactive event, entitled "Choose Your Own Adventure", where fans decided which songs they performed for the first half of the show.

 In 2020, Danity Kane released an EP entitled Strawberry Milk containing two singles: "Fly" and "Boy Down".
 Although the track was released under Danity Kane, the EP is also promoted as Aubrey X Dawn.
 On Instagram Live, O'Day addressed Bex's absence from the group.
 She stated "Shan is building a company right now called Vooks."
 O'Day said, "Danity Kane is so much bigger than five girls.
 It can be one girl, it can be two, it can be five.
 It's a voice for women and you got two of us right now giving you that voice and who knows what the future will have ahead of us.
 Things can evolve, things move in different directions.
 Everyone is always invited back."
 On March 19, 2020, Danity Kane released their third single as a duo entitled, "New Kings".
+However, since then, the group has been on an indefinite hiatus.